rodmor59/node-express-user-auth-microservice/README.md

 * Provide a standard Node.js Express microservice with a comprehensive set of features for managing user access.
 * Address the common need for user authentication in almost all applications, following industry-standard project organization practices, emphasizing separation of concerns, modularity, and code reusability.
 * Save developers time and effort by eliminating the need to develop user authentication from scratch.
-Developers can simply clone or fork this repository and integrate it into their projects.
+Developers can clone or fork this repository and integrate it into their projects.
 * Serve as a learning resource for developing RESTful APIs to manage user authentication, incorporating cutting-edge technologies such as password encryption, Jason Web Tokens (JWT), and Passport.js authentication.
-* Provide guidance on developing automated procedures for user signup, sign-in, account confirmation, password resets (Forgot password) through email, and more.
+* Guide developing automated procedures for user signup, sign-in, account confirmation, password resets (Forgot password) through email, and more.

 <!--
 (#features)